dmachard/go-dnscollector/doc/configuration.md

-# DnsCollector - Configuration Guide
+# DNS-collector - Configuration Guide

-A typically configuration would have one or more collector to receive DNS traffic or logs, and severals loggers to process the incoming traffics.
+The configuration of DNS-collector is done through one yaml file named `config.yml`.
+When the DNS-collector starts, it will look for the config.yml from the current working directory.

-The configuration is done in one yaml file.
-For the complete configuration, see [config](https://github.com/dmachard/go-dnscollector/blob/main/config.yml).
+A typically configuration would have one or more collector to receive DNS traffic, and severals loggers to process the incoming traffics.
+A list of examples are available [here](./example-config) and the default one [here]](https://github.com/dmachard/go-dnscollector/blob/main/config.yml).

 - [Global](#global)
   - [Trace](#trace)